Spain, Germany battle wildfires amid unusual heat wave

 Firefighters said that 2,700 hectares (6,600 acres) were scorched in Lleida.
 They added that they have responded to over 200 different wildfires just in Catalonia over the past week.

+Germany has also seen numerous wildfires in recent days following a period of intense heat and little rain.
+The country’s national weather agency said the mercury reached 39.2 C (102.6 F) in the eastern cities of Dresden and Cottbus on Sunday.

-In Germany, strong winds have been fanning the blaze about 50 kilometers (31 miles) southwest of Berlin, prompting officials to declare an emergency Saturday.
+Strong winds have been fanning a blaze near the town of Treuenbrietzen, about 50 kilometers (31 miles) southwest of Berlin, prompting officials to order three villages evacuated Sunday.

-Villagers in Frohnsdorf, Tiefenbrunnen and Klausdorf were told to immediately seek shelter at a community center in the nearby town of Treuenbrietzen.
+About 600 people in Frohnsdorf, Tiefenbrunnen and Klausdorf were told to immediately seek shelter at a community center.

 “This is not a drill,” town officials tweeted.